What is Sleep Apnea?

-To begin, let’s first discuss what makes a sleep apnea diagnosis valid in the eyes of the VA.
-In order to confirm a sleep apnea diagnosis for compensation rating purposes, VA requires that a sleep study be conducted.
+In order to confirm a sleep apnea diagnosis for VA disability compensation purposes, VA requires that a sleep study be conducted.
 If you have been previously diagnosed with sleep apnea, but have not undergone a sleep study, VA will not consider that sole diagnosis enough evidence to verify eligibility for compensation.

-Those who are already service-connected for sleep apnea, but did not undergo a sleep study, will likely be required to have one conducted in order to confirm the diagnosis for benefit purposes.
-There is, however, an exception to this rule; those who have been service-connected for sleep apnea for at least 10 years do not need to undergo a sleep study to maintain their rating.
+Those who are already service-connected for sleep apnea, but did not undergo a sleep study, will likely be required to have one conducted in order to confirm the diagnosis to continue receiving benefits.
+However, those who have been service-connected for sleep apnea for at least 10 years do not need to undergo a sleep study to maintain their rating as it is protected.

-Sleep apnea is rated by the VA under 38 C.F.R. § 4.97, Code 6847 as Sleep Apnea Syndromes (Obstructive, Central, Mixed).
-Veterans are assigned 0%, 30%, 50% and 100% ratings for sleep apnea, depending on the severity of their condition.
-Below are the criteria listed in VA’s rating schedule for sleep apnea:
+Sleep apnea is rated under 38 CFR § 4.97, Diagnostic Code 6847 – Sleep Apnea Syndromes (Obstructive, Central, Mixed).
+Veterans are assigned a 0, 30, 50, or 100 percent rating depending on the severity of their condition.
+The rating criteria is as follows:

-50%: If a veteran “requires use of a breathing assistance device, such as a continuous airway pressure (CPAP) machine.”
+- 50% – if a veteran requires the use of a breathing assistance device, such as a CPAP machine

-30%: The veteran is experiencing “persistent daytime hypersomnolence.”
-Hypersomnolence is a condition similar to insomnia, characterized by chronic daytime sleepiness that does not improve even with sufficient sleep.
+- 30% – the veteran is experiencing persistent daytime hypersomnolence (i.e. a condition characterized by chronic daytime sleepiness that does not improve even with sufficient sleep)

 Was Your VA Disability Benefits Claim for Sleep Apnea Denied?